Sarcophaga barbata: Spatial perception

 An experiment to test the spatial perception of the larvae and its effect on pupation can be performed in vitro.
 As the larvae are placed in the test tubes to explore the container thoroughly, they relate visual cues to tactile stimuli and distinguish between a closed and an open container.
 If the container is open, there is no delay in pupation and the pupa faces the open end.
 If the container is closed, it is delayed by four to five days only because the tactile stimuli is present.
 Pupation delay in response to a closed container stopped after the dimensions of the container increases beyond the limit of the larvae's spatial perception.

 Relation to humans

 Forensic importance

-S. barbata is one of the dominant necrophagous flesh fly species.
+Sarcophaga barbata is one of the dominant necrophagous flesh fly species.
 Forensic entomology provides data about the interval of time that has passed postmortem and even circumstances surrounding the death.
 They are specifically useful since they deposit maggots directly onto the decomposing body, their larger, visible size, and difference in activity during different stages.
 Their main limitation, however, is due to lack of information surrounding their geographic distribution and taxonomic features.

 Biological research

-S. barbata was used to study the oxidation of L-3-glycerophosphate in mitochondria.
+Sarcophaga barbata was used to study the oxidation of L-3-glycerophosphate in mitochondria.
 It is found that the L-3-glycerophosphate does not enter the mitochondrial matrix, unlike pyruvate.
 This helps locate the L-3-glycerophosphate-flavoprotein oxidoreductase, which is on the inner membrane of the mitochondria.